mikrosk/mikrosk.github.io/ct2/SOFTWARE.md

 Audio quality has to be verified using a good application whether there aren't any audible crackles.

-*Applies to rev.A:*

-In case of a trouble with SCSI and/or audio locate four small square-shaped solder pads on the CT2A card (below the new CPU, between the small 14-pin ICs).
+In case of a trouble with SCSI and/or audio locate four small square-shaped solder pads on the CT2 card (below the new CPU, between the small 14-pin ICs).
 The two leftmost pads are connected together with a solder bridge.
 Cut this bridge and create another solder bridge on the two rightmost pads.
 This puts a new SDMA timing in effect.
 Test everything again.

 ## Patches